 Banganapalli is the most cultivated mango in the world.
 This medium-large mango is gold-yellow colored and is very sweet in taste as well as juicy.
 It has little or no fiber and has a somewhat creamy texture.
 If you’re looking for a juicy and sweet mango, then this is the right type to go for.

 This mango is also called “Chausa” sometimes.
-It is pale yellow and slightly green in color.
+It is pale yellow and slightly green.
 The skin of this mango is soft to touch, and its appearance is wrinkly.
 It is mostly available in the months of June-September in India and Pakistan.

 Dot mango is exquisite in taste, and it is a seedling of “Carrie” mango.
 This type of mango should not be planted in places that have high humidity as it’s highly susceptible to anthracnose.

-Also called as“Jingu Ivory Mango”, this long, thin mango is named due to resembling a juvenile elephant’s tusk.
-Its skin is thin and smooth, and it contains very little fibers, which constitutes 82 percent of the fruit.
+Also called“Jingu Ivory Mango”, this long, thin mango is named due to resembling a juvenile elephant’s tusk.
+Its skin is thin and smooth, and it contains very few fibers, which constitutes 82 percent of the fruit.
 It was first introduced in Yunnan, China from Thailand in 1914.
-There is almost 500kg of Ivory mangoes produced every year.
+There are almost 500kg of Ivory mangoes produced every year.

 This fruit is light and weighs about 9-12 oz., and it has a shape of a fat cashew nut.
 Neelam mangoes are smooth-skinned and bright yellow – they have no blush.
 The flesh inside of it is deep yellow or orange.
 It contains no amount of fiber but a rich aromatic flavor.
 They can be stored for an extended period while other mangoes can’t be stored for this long, which makes Neelam special in its way.